Cagliari

 Weather

-Cagliari experiences a Mediterranean climate with hot, dry summers and mild, wet winters.
-Summer temperatures average around 30°C (86°F) while winter temperatures rarely drop below 10°C (50°F).
-Rainfall is more common in the winter months, with humidity levels varying throughout the year.
+Cagliari enjoys a Mediterranean climate with hot, dry summers and mild, rainy winters.
+Summer temperatures reach highs of around 30-35°C (86-95°F) while winter temperatures drop to around 8-15°C (46-59°F).
+Rainfall is higher in the winter months, with occasional thunderstorms.
+Humidity levels are moderate, and air quality is generally good.

 Language

-The main language spoken in Cagliari is Italian.
-Some locals also speak Sardinian, a distinct Romance language with different dialects across the island.
+The official language in Cagliari, Sardegna, Italy is Italian.
+However, you may also hear Sardinian, a distinct Romance language widely spoken on the island.

 Cost Of Living